rustybird/qubes-app-split-browser/README.md

 **Alt-b**        | Open bookmarks
 **Ctrl-d**       | Bookmark current page Ctrl-Shift-Enter | Log into current page
-Ctrl-Shift-s     | Move (potentially malicious!) downloads to the persistent VM **Ctrl-Shift-u** | `New Identity` on steroids: Quit and restart in a new DisposableVM, which will get a different local IP address and thereby fresh Tor circuits.
-(Keep an eye on the Qubes VM Manager to ensure that the old DisposableVM is really gone...)
+Ctrl-Shift-s     | Move downloads to a VM of your choice (on Qubes R3.2: to the persistent VM) **Ctrl-Shift-u** | `New Identity` on steroids: Quit and restart in a new DisposableVM, which will get a different local IP address and thereby fresh Tor circuits.
+(Keep an eye on the list of running VMs to ensure that the old DisposableVM is really gone...)

 ## Implementation